DheerajKN/Express-MVC-ES6/README.md

 ## Other Functionality

-- --addRoute: This would create an entry in routes/index.js and create subsequent controller and service files.
+- --resource: This would create an entry in routes/index.js and create subsequent controller and service files.

 > [inside-folder-where-boilerplate-is-created] \$ node express-es7-generator/app.js --resource=phone